RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Introduction

-In this paper, we address the challenge of arbitrary canonicals and propose a framework for \textit{\underline{R}obust unsupervised discovery of intrinsic symmetry distributions via \underline{E}xplicit \underline{C}anonical \underline{O}rientation \underline{N}ormalization} (\textsc{recon}).
-Building on Invariant-Equivariant Autoencoders~\citep{winter2022unsupervised}, which provide a principled mathematical framework for class-pose decomposition, we prove that the distribution of equivariant encodings observed for a class of objects is approximately a right-translate of the true underlying symmetry distribution centered at the group identity (Proposition~\ref{prop:main}).
-By estimating the centroid of the observed transformations, which captures the offset induced by the arbitrary canonical, we can recover the intrinsic, identity-centered symmetry distribution via a simple right-translation.
+We address arbitrary canonicals and propose a framework for \textit{\underline{R}obust unsupervised discovery of intrinsic symmetry distributions via \underline{E}xplicit \underline{C}anonical \underline{O}rientation \underline{N}ormalization} (\textsc{recon}).
+We prove (Proposition~\ref{prop:main}) that by estimating the centroid (Fréchet mean) of the observed relative poses, which captures the offset induced by the arbitrary canonical, we can approximate symmetry distributions centered at the input's \emph{natural pose} via a simple right translation.
+This yields instance-specific symmetry descriptions that are \emph{robust} (independent of the arbitrary canonical), \emph{interpretable} (centered at $e\!\in\!\gG$, representing the input's natural pose), and \emph{comparable} across classes (Fig.~\ref{fig:57comparison}b). \textsc{recon} is validated on 2D image benchmarks and 3D molecular conformations -- beyond typical 2D-only settings of prior work~\citep{DBLP:journals/corr/abs-2010-11882,romero2022learning,Linden_García-Castellanos_Vadgama_Kuipers_Bekkers_2024,Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024,Kim_Kim_Yang_Lee_2024}.
+Lastly, we provide practical applications in (i) OOD pose detection and (ii) test-time canonicalization, a drop-in method to grant group invariance to frozen pre-trained models, improving downstream performance (Sec.~\ref{sec:group-inv-backbone}).